wp-plugins/collapsing-categories/readme.txt

     * Added more sorting options
     * Added option to include or exclude certain categories
     * Added option to expand certain categories by default
+    * Added option to have category names either link to category archive or to activate expanding and collapsing

 * 0.5.10 (2008/08/20)
     * minor bug fix.
 Fixed option to optionally show pages